aishwarya-wappnet/ES6/README.md

 Whenever we have a callback function and we pass it to some other function, we are giving the control of our function to some other code and we dont know what is happing behind the scenes.
 This inversion of control needs to be taken care of.

 # Promises
+What is a promise?
+Promise is a placeholder which will be filled later with a value.
+It is a placeholder for a certain period of time till we receive a value from a async operation.

+A container for a future value.

-Promises are used to handle async operations in javascript.
+A promise is an object representing the eventual completion or failure of an asynchronous operation Promises are used to handle async operations in javascript.
 Passing callback function(proceedToPayment) in createOrder is not reliable.
 We are giving control of our program to some other part of code which we are not aware of.
 This is where promises come into picture.
 This can done with the help of promises in the following manner.
 ```
 const promise = createOrder(cart)